Adellica/chicken-nanomsg/readme.md

 This egg requires nanomsg-0.4-beta.
 Not tested on nanomsg-0.5-beta.

 ## Development Status

 These bindings are incomplete.
+All protocols and transport types should be supported.
+However, socket options (`nn_setsockopt` and `nn_getsockopt`) aren't supported with the exception of `nn-subscribe`.
 If you're missing something, please create github issues!

 Currently supported: